-Dental treatments that require the removal of a large amount of hard dental tissue, such as a deep or broad surface area, become more precise, easy and elegant with the help of a unique laser handpiece that offers automatic guidance as well as adjustable spot size and shape.
-The X-Runner[TM] handpiece from Fotona allows practitioners to perform treatments involving otherwise unattainable patterns.
-Automatic guidance of the laser beam allows higher repetitions to be used and consequently procedures are significantly faster.
-Surface treatments like preparations for veneer bonding and orthodontic brackets in hard tissue, as well as lesion removal and deepithelisation in soft tissue, can be performed with a significantly higher degree of precision.
-X-Runner[TM], which works in conjunction with the LightWalker AT system, Fotona's latest generation of dental lasers, is an ideal tool whenever deep or extended cuts need to be made in hard or soft dental tissue.
-X-Runner's automation technology effectively helps the dentist to guide the laser light swiftly and accurately across the surface of treated tissues.
-Since it's a laser-based handpiece, all of the other well-known laser benefits still apply, such as non-contact, vibration-free, low-pain, minimallyinvasive treatments - in fact the improvements are typically even more pronounced than with a classical laser handpiece.
-Contents 8 "Modern dentistrv without a laser is simply not modern dentistry."
-Interview with Dr. Matjaz Lukac, Director of Fotona.
+Dental treatments that require the removal of a large amount of hard dental tissue, such as a deep or broad surface area, become more precise, easy and elegant with the help of Fotona's X-Runner[®], a unique laser handpiece that offers automatic guidance as well as adjustable spot size and shape.
+With the new ultra-high-precision HDS (High Density Scanning) mode, X-Runner[®] now assures even smoother edges and deeper ablation depths at the same parameters.
+X-Runner® allows practitioners to perform treatments involving otherwise unattainable patterns.
+Automatic guidance of the laser beam allows higher repetitions to be used, and consequently procedures are significantly faster.
+Surface treatments like preparations for veneer bonding and orthodontic brackets in hard tissue, as well as lesion removal and deepithelization in soft tissue, can be performed with a significantly higher degree of precision.
+X-Runner[®], which works in conjunction with the LightWalker AT S system, Fotona's latest generation of dental lasers, is an ideal tool whenever deep or extended cuts need to be made in hard or soft dental tissue.
+Since it's a laser-based handpiece, all of the other well-known laser benefits still apply, such as non-contact, vibration-free, low-pain, minimally invasive treatments.
+Contents 8 "Modern dentistry without a laser is simply not modern dentistry."
+Interview with Fotona management.
 Lasers are playing an increasingly important role in modern dentistry and have achieved their original goal of replacing and supplementing mechanical tools with more precise and lessinvasive optical technology.

-3 EDITORIAL

-entered a new era

-Dentistry has

-14

-Highest-performance, bestmade lasers in the world.
-Red Dot

-Award 2012 for LightWalker[®] With the prestigious 2012 red dot design award, Fotona will undoubtedly further strengthen its position as the manufacturer of the most powerful, high-quality, user friendly and professionally designed medical laser systems.
+14 Highest-performance, best-made lasers in the world.
+Red Dot Award for Light- Walker® With the prestigious red dot design award, Fotona has further strengthened its position as a manufacturer of exceptionally powerful, high-quality, user-friendly and professionally designed medical laser systems.
 20 EXPERTS The 'Magic Beam' Changed my Career as an Orthodontist!
 Interview with Prof. Dr. Carlo Fornaini, MD, DDS, University of Parma "Digitally controlled handpieces will be a great opportunity for dentists.
 It allows for reduced operating times, greater control of the depth of ablation, and a predefined treatment area."

-24 Better & Stronger and Longer-Lasting Restorations.
-Interview with Prof. Dr. Aslihan Usumez DDS, PhD, Bezmialem Vakif University, Department of Prosthodontics, Istanbul "The quality of treatments in a dental clinic using a laser will forever surpass the quality in the same clinic before using the laser."
+24 Better, Stronger and Longer-Lasting Restorations.
+Interview with Prof. Dr. Aslihan Usumez DDS, PhD, Bezmialem Vakif University, Department of Prosthodontics, Istanbul "The quality of treatments in a dental clinic using a laser will forever surpass the quality in the same clinic before using the laser." term letter & Newsger and Longer Locking Beckerstans Warmen and a second 1 The second Silver and Magic in Everyday Dental Practice.
+Interview with Hong Kong dentist Dr. Seto Siu Keung, BDS "Once a dentist starts treating patients with a laser, he will most likely enjoy his everyday practice more than ever before."